MRCToxBioinformatics/pipeline_compare_trnaseq_quant/README.md

 See https://github.com/mamba-org/mamba for instructions on how to install mamba.
 Can alternatively only use conda, but mamba is quicker for installation.
-Even with mamba, you may find the final command takes a few minutes to complete
+Even with mamba, you may find the following steps take a few minutes.

 1. Create a new conda environment with the required packages
 	```bash